Topological holography, quantum criticality, and boundary states: Boundary states in RCFTs

 Now we discuss the boundary states of $\U_{4}$ CFT.
 The boundary states are in one-to-one correspondence to the particles in the theory $\mathcal{T}$, given by the particles in Eq.~\eqref{eq:u14_deconfined} and Eq.~\eqref{eq:u14_confined}.
 The Cardy states are given by the deconfined anyons in Eq.~\eqref{eq:u14_deconfined} in the $\U_{4}$ theory.
 There are two non-Cardy boundary states given by the confined particles in Eq.~\eqref{eq:u14_confined}.

 The four Cardy states are listed as follows.
-The Cardy states $\ket{1}$ and $\ket{\Tilde{\psi}}$ corresponds to the $\zz^{R}$ symmetry breaking phases since they are invariant under the charge conjugation symmetry $C$ and exchanged under fusing the $\Tilde{\psi}$ line.
-The $\ket{\lambda}$ and $\ket{\bar{\lambda}}$ corresponds to the $\zz^{C}$ symmetry breaking phases as they are exchanged under the charge conjugation $C$ and are invariant under the $\zz^{R}$ symmetry.
+The Cardy states $\ket{1}$ and $\ket{\Tilde{\psi}}$ correspond to the two ground states of the $\zz^{R}$ symmetry breaking phases since they are invariant under the charge conjugation symmetry $C$ and exchanged under fusing the $\Tilde{\psi}$ line.
+The $\ket{\lambda}$ and $\ket{\bar{\lambda}}$ correspond to the two ground states of the $\zz^{C}$ symmetry breaking phases as they are exchanged under the charge conjugation $C$ and are invariant under the $\zz^{R}$ symmetry.